Evictions during the COVID-19 Pandemic

 Now, if a landlord wants to evict a tenant for not paying rent, the tenant might be protected under an order by the Centers for Disease Control (CDC).
-The CDC order, which is called a moratorium, prevents evictions for nonpayment of rent due to COVID-19 until March 31, 2021 under certain circumstances.
-The deadline was extended to March 31, 2021, by executive order signed January 20, 2021:
+The CDC order, which is called a moratorium, prevents evictions for nonpayment of rent due to COVID-19 until June 30, 2021 under certain circumstances.
+The deadline was extended by CDC order signed March 28, 2021.

 If a landlord wants to evict a tenant for other reasons, the eviction process remains the same.
 See Housing Issues for more information about that process.